joergkrause/nyaf/docs/md/intro.md

 ### Templates

-@nyaf uses TSX for templates.
+@nyaf prefers to use TSX for templates.
 It does not use React, though.
 In fact, it's just a feature of the TypeScript compiler.

 See this excerpt from `tsconfig.json`: